Planning Your Training Program

 In preparing for a multi-day ride, it is critical that you train at the appropriate level for you.
 It should be challenging and geared toward improvement, but not overwhelming, considering your current fitness level and your personal cycling history.
 Often, cyclists preparing for a tour will try to cram in too much training, at too high an intensity.
 Regardless of how many weeks you have before the Ride, it is best to spend the time training at a level that is appropriate for you and improve from that starting point.

 Map Out a Plan

 Planning your goals, training objectives, training program and particular rides and routes takes very little time and is extremely valuable as your ride approaches.
-Take some time to think about your goals for your training.
+Take some time to think about your goals for your training, including which route you are training to ride on the Israel Ride.
 Think about when you can make time to ride, where you can ride, who you might ride with, etc. Make sure the goals are achievable and monitor them weekly.
-It can be helpful to break larger goals into smaller, more specific objectives that have a time goal attached to them (e.g. “Ride 40 miles by June 15 without getting off the bike before 20 miles).
+It can be helpful to break larger goals into smaller, more specific objectives that have a time goal attached to them.
 These goals can change, but it helps to commit them to paper.

 Tune Up Your Bike

 Before hopping on your bike for the season, make sure it is in good working order.
 It’s a good idea to take it to a bike shop and get it tuned up.
 Plan for another tune-up about 1 to 2 weeks before your big Ride.
 (Make sure you have the right bike size for your needs!
 View Bike Sizing Charts below.)

 Make sure that in addition to having a working bike, you have the proper tools (view GEAR & CLOTHING tab), spare tubes, and snacks that you need.
 Early in the season, it can be cold, so it’s important to dress appropriately for riding.
 Because weather changes, it helps to dress in layers or wear detachable arm and leg warmers which can be removed more easily than a jacket and pants (and take less storage room).